 Q: How long is a practice/game?

-A: This fall, the minis will practice or play a game for 90 minutes.
+A: Youth will practice or play a game for 90 minutes.
 This includes: warm-up, playing time and breaks.

 A game is made up of two 40 minute halves.